OpenAgricultureFoundation/gro-api/README.rst

     :target: https://requires.io/github/OpenAgInitiative/gro-api/requirements/?branch=master
     :alt: Requirements Status

+**DEPRECATED** This repository is no longer being actively maintained.

 The gro-API is a REST server that manages an instance of a controlled growing environment.
 Users can write to resources on the server to control and monitor the environment itself, and firmware in the environment should write data to